ajivishwam/Flash-ISL-WebApp/README.md

-# Indian Sign Language Detection Application
+# Indian Sign Language Detection and Translation Application

-This project is a Indian Sign Language Detection web application that allows users to upload images, videos, or use their webcam to perform object detection using YOLO models (YOLOv5 or YOLOv10).
-The detected objects can be translated into various Indian languages, and the translated text can be converted to speech.
+This project is a Indian Sign Language Detection web application that allows users to upload static sign images, or use their webcam to perform Indian Sign Language(ISL) detection using YOLO models (YOLOv5 or YOLOv10).
+The detected signs can be translated into various Indian languages, and the translated text can be converted to speech.

 ## Features

-- Upload images and videos or use the webcam for object detection
+- Upload static sign images or use the webcam for sign detection
-- Choose between YOLOv5 and YOLOv8 models
+- Choose between YOLOv5 and YOLOv10 models
 - Translate detected text into various Indian languages
 - Text-to-speech conversion for translated text
-- Reset button to clear results
+- Go back button to clear results

 ## Requirements

-- Python 3.7 or higher
+- Python 3.8 or higher
 - Pip (Python package installer)

 ## Installation